MdsalahUddin313/Farm_Automation_in_arduino/README.md

 ## ✨✨Farm Automation using arduino

-### 💡💡These following parts and tools are required for building this project:
+### 💡These following parts and tools are required for building this project:
 • Arduino uno<br/>
 • Servo motor<br/>
 • MQ-3 Gas sensor<br/>